mjLi0403/Joint-Dictionary-Learning/README.md

 3. **Robust Dictionary Learning Algorithm**
    - A robust dictionary learning algorithm has been developed based on the proposed data augmentation algorithm.
    - This algorithm incorporates labeling information and local information, leading to excellent recognition results.

+## Dataset
+The dataset used in the article is a publicly available dataset.
+The original dataset is： ORL:Samaria, F.S. and A.C.
+Harter.
+Parameterisation of a stochastic model for human face identification. in Proceedings of 1994 IEEE workshop on applications of computer vision.
+1994.
+IEEE.
+AR:Martinez, A. and R. Benavente, The ar face database: Cvc technical report, 24.
+1998.
+GT:Georghiades, A.S., P.N.
+Belhumeur, and D.J.
+Kriegman, From few to many: Illumination cone models for face recognition under variable lighting and pose.
+IEEE transactions on pattern analysis and machine intelligence, 2001.
+23(6): p.
+643-660.
+FERET:Phillips, P.J., et al., The FERET evaluation methodology for face-recognition algorithms.
+IEEE Transactions on pattern analysis and machine intelligence, 2000.
+22(10): p.
+1090-1104.